Vacation rentals in Kuantan

 The sleek design of the Menara Kuantan 188 observation tower dominates the skyline, offering sweeping views across the city and along the coastline.
 The tower is close to another architectural standout, the striking dome and four minarets of Masjid Negeri Pahang mosque, painted blue and white.
 Traditional stilted wooden kampung houses line the river as it heads to the sea and toward the enticing Pantai Teluk Cempedak beach.
 The beach is a haven for kite surfing and jet skiing, with clear waters lapping golden sand against a backdrop of casuarinas and pine trees at Taman Teruntum Park.

-When is the best time to stay in a vacation rental in Kuantan?
+The best time to stay in a vacation rental in Kuantan

 As Kuantan is on the east coast of Peninsular Malaysia, it is affected by the northeast monsoon season, which blows in from the South China Sea at the end of October or the beginning of November and lasts until March, when the region sees higher levels of rainfall.
 The weather remains hot and very humid throughout the year with little variation in temperatures, although it tends to be slightly cooler in January and February.
 Many visitors come to Kuantan to seek out Teluk Cempedak beach during the summer months, when the beach is at its most crowded on weekends.
 In April, there is a water festival that features an international fishing tournament, kayaking challenges, and sandcastle building competitions.